As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 Once your lawn is pretty well set, it’s time to shift your attention from gardening and yard work to preparing for the winter.

-- Clean and change the oil in your lawn mower, trimmer and other gas-powered tools.
+- Clean and change the oil in your lawn mower, trimmer, and other gas-powered tools.

 - Now is a good time to sharpen and clean up lawn mower blades, shovels, hoes and other gardening tools so they’re ready to go next spring.

-12. DRAIN THE SPRINKLING SYSTEM
+12. DRAIN THE SPRINKLER SYSTEM

 13. CHECK PORCH RAILING AND STEPS